microsoft/live-share/docs/use/vscode.md

 ### Leave the collaboration session

 As a guest, you can leave the collaboration session without ending it for others by simply closing the VS Code window.
-If you'd prefer to keep the window open, you can open the Live Share Explorer view or the Live Share custom tab and selecting the "Leave collaboration session" icon.
+If you'd prefer to keep the window open, you can open the Live Share Explorer view or the Live Share custom tab and select the "Leave collaboration session" icon.

 ![Leaves session icon](../media/vscode-leave-session-viewlet.png)